The Family Man (S3): Caught In A Mess?

 Thanks to the British Colonial rule legacy and the faulty political policies in India, all of these unresolved geopolitical issues continue to trouble Indians.

-India’s Most Wanted Man
+India’s Most Wanted Man?

 But why and how does this happen?
 Well, you have to check the following spoiler.

-The Assassination | Spoiler (A)
+So, who was assassinated? | Spoiler (A)

 Srikant Tiwari’s mentor, Kulkarni (Dalip Tahil), is assassinated by the hired guns in Nagaland.